gurgleapps/pico-pi/README.md

 pico_add_extra_outputs(flash_led)
 ```

-It will need to know where to find the SDK we cloned from github so
+It will need to know where to find the SDK we cloned from github so set this replacing the path to where you installed the sdk usding git clone.

 ```bash
 export PICO_SDK_PATH=/home/pi/Desktop/dev/pico-sdk